RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Intermission 3.md

 "After I found out...he started trying to blackmail me with something."
 Felicity felt like throwing up, she was talking as matter-of-factly as she could but inside she felt like death trying to explain how things used to be.

 She had been in denial for so long, wanting to pretend that it was just stress or anxiety rather than malevolence.
-That being that much at risk and at another's cruel whims was still so close and so possible that it might happen again.
+That being that much at risk and at the mercy of someone's cruel whims was still so close and so possible that it might happen again.

 "I think Bug called it Revenge Porn."
 Felicity started to lose control of herself.
 Her breathing became ragged, her vision swam with tears.
 She snatched a mug from her bedside and emptied it into her lap before throwing up in it.